-While cerebral palsy will not worsen over time, spasticity can.
-If left unmanaged, spasticity can severely restrict mobility and even prevent individuals from being able to walk.
+While the brain damage that causes cerebral palsy does not worsen over time, spasticity can.
+If left unmanaged, spasticity can severely restrict mobility and result in the inability to walk.

-Most people with spastic diplegia will have an abnormal gait because the muscles in their legs cannot fully relax.
-The continuous muscle contractions will result in stiff movements and make it difficult for individuals to balance when they walk.
+Most people with spastic diplegia have an abnormal gait (walking pattern) because the muscles in their legs cannot fully relax due to spasticity.
+The continuous muscle contractions result in stiff movements that make it difficult for individuals to maintain balance when they walk.

 - Scissor gait (walking with the knees turned inwards)